MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/attestation-signing-a-kernel-driver-for-public-release.md

 ```

 4. To confirm the EKUs of the driver complete the following steps.
 a.
 Open Windows Explorer and locate the binary file.
-Right-click the file and select **Properties**.
+Select and hold (or right-click) the file and select **Properties**.
 b.
 On the **Digital Signatures** tab, select the listed item in the Signature list.
 c.
 Select the **Details** button, and then select **View Certificate**.
 d.
 On the **Details** tab, select the **Enhanced Key Usage** field.